Patreon/platform-documentation/source/includes/_usage.md

 - To include a resource `foo` but not its relationships, set `include=foo.null`.
 - You can also extend this to multiple includes, e.g. `include=foo.null,bar.baz.null`.

+For a more explicit approach, you may instead set `json-api-use-default-includes=false`, which will limit relationships to only those specifically included.

 ## Pagination and sorting

 ```shell